Joseph Stephen Holt: Early life

 UC Berkeley, receiving a bachelor's degree.
 He moved to South Lake Tahoe in 1974, where he soon began a career in real estate, holding down that job up until his death.
-As a realtor, he frequently travelled between San Jose and South Lake Tahoe, and was regarded as very familiar with the area.
+As a realtor, he frequently traveled between San Jose and South Lake Tahoe, and was regarded as very familiar with the area.

 Murders

 On July 24, 1977, 27-year-old Brynn Rainey, an Ohio woman employed at the Sahara Tahoe Casino in Stateline, Nevada, vanished after she was last seen at the Bittercreek Saloon.
 When she did not arrive at work for her usual shift the next day, she was reported missing, but after checking her apartment, authorities found that nothing had been stolen.
 Rainey remained missing for a little over a month until August 20, when a horseback rider found a shallow grave near the Stateline Stables.
 He reported the finding to the police, who soon identified the decomposing body inside of it as that of Rainey.
 From what little forensic evidence could be gathered, it was ascertained that she had been raped and then strangled to death.

-Two years later, on June 30, 1979, 16-year-old Carol Andersen travelled from her home in Stateline to a house party at Regan Beach, near South Lake Tahoe.
-After partying the entire night and declining rides home from her friends, Andersen likely travelled on foot before hitching a ride from a passing motorist.
-The next morning, a motorist passing by the Pioneer Trail discovered the lifeless body of what appearead to be a teenage girl.
+Two years later, on June 30, 1979, 16-year-old Carol Andersen traveled from her home in Stateline to a house party at Regan Beach, near South Lake Tahoe.
+After partying the entire night and declining rides home from her friends, Andersen likely traveled on foot before hitching a ride from a passing motorist.
+The next morning, a motorist passing by the Pioneer Trail discovered the lifeless body of what appeared to be a teenage girl.
 After informing authorities, the body was sent for autopsy in Sacramento, California, where the coroner positively identified her as Andersen.
 It was determined that she had been bound, gagged and strangled by her killer, who made no effort to conceal her corpse.